jjmcfadyen/hcp-diffusion-dcm/README.md

 # About
 ### The Project
 This project is the second experiment for my PhD at the Queensland Brain Institute in collaboration with my supervisors Dr Marta Garrido and Professor Jason Mattingley.
+It has now been published in eLife: https://doi.org/10.7554/eLife.40766

+McFadyen, J., Mattingley, J. B., & Garrido, M. I. (2019).
+An afferent white matter pathway from the pulvinar to the amygdala facilitates fear recognition. eLife, 8, e40766.

 Our research question was, 'What evidence is there for a structural subcortical route to the amygdala in humans?'